-Luis Alvarado, University of San Francisco Master of Science in Financial Analysis (MSFA) alumnus of 2012, was recently named one of Forbes’s “30 under
+Luis Alvarado, University of San Francisco Master of Science in Financial Analysis (MSFA) alumnus of 2012, was named one of Forbes’s “30 under

 The MSFA program at the University of San Francisco celebrated its 10th

 anniversary in March of 2014 with the Forbes, Finance & USF event, which featured Luis Alvarado as the keynote speaker.
 The event was meant as a celebration of the MSFA program and the achievements of its alumni.
 It featured celebrated speakers and was a great networking opportunity for current MSFA students and prominent MSFA alumni.

 Alvarado spoke to the attendees about his career, working his way up the corporate ladder and how he ended up where he is now.
 He wanted to leave the students and his fellow alumni with two main pieces of advice.
 “Firstly,” he said, “it’s important to constantly keep working on our professional skills.
 If we don’t have the skills we need for a specific role then the key is to work on ourselves, go back to school and learn.
 Secondly, we must be strategic about our networking and always have a plan.
 We must all become proficient and efficient at both of these activities.
 We need to constantly learn new competencies and develop relationships with our peers in order to be successful.”

 View Alvarado's Entire Presentation

 “I absolutely loved the event,” said Alvarado afterwards.
 “It was a great opportunity to network and meet different people who are related to the MSFA program.
 As a speaker, I felt honored to have the opportunity to share a little of my story with fellow colleagues.
 I hope it brought some insight into some of the challenges we might face in trying to develop a career in finance and how we must remain alert for opportunities that will pass us by if we don’t take advantage of them.”